ironarachne/pantheon/README.md

 # Pantheon

-This is a Go library and command-line utility for generating fantasy pantheons.
+This is a Go package, CLI, and API for generating fantasy pantheons.